casey/just/README.md

 ```

 It isn't strictly necessary, but `set -euxo pipefail` turns on a few useful
-features that make `bash` shebang recipes behave more like normal, linewise
+features that make `bash` shebang recipes behave more like normal, shell `just`
-`just` recipes:
+recipes:

 - `set -e` makes `bash` exit if a command fails.